SamueleGerminiani/bash_tutorial/README.md

 Press 'q' to exit.

 ### 2.2.
-Edit text files
+Edit text files and manual

-To get **character number six**, you will need to create a text file in the `exercise_2` directory.
-Use touch.
+You can edit files by opening a text editor such as VSCode or Vim.
 Fill text file with the characters you have found so far.
-You can do that by opening a text editor live VSCode or Vim.

 <div class="admonition hint">